nnachefski/ocpstuff/images/README.md

 #### # Begin
 ###### # the idea is to clone and then customize the rhel7-custom folder/image.
 Insert your org's certs, gpgkeys, repo files, etc...
 Then, you can build (and provide) customized runtime images to your developers and operations communities.

-##### # set the project we want to build these image in.
+##### # set the project that we want to build these image in.
 Using the 'openshift' project will allow others to use these images by default
 ```
 export PROJECT=openshift
 ```